dfmoralesb/MPE_tutorials/tutorials/ML.md

 Here we will explore how phylogenetic trees are encoded in Newick format, the most commonly used format in phylogenetic sofware, and we will visualize the maximum-likelihood phylogeny generated with IQ-TREE with the program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
 For more detail about the newick format see [here](https://phylipweb.github.io/phylip/newicktree.html).

-* Open the file `4471.aln.clipkit.treefile` in a text editor, or on the command line using, for example, the `less` command:
+* Open the file `4471.aln.clipkit.treefile` in a text editor, or on the command line using, for example, the `cat` command:

 		less 4471.aln.clipkit.treefile